WebAssembly/component-model/design/mvp/Concurrency.md

   deterministically and immediately.
-* When both ends of a stream or future are owned by wasm components, the behavior of all read, write, cancel and drop operations is deterministic (modulo any nondeterminitic execution that determines the ordering in which the operations are performed).
+* When both ends of a stream or future are owned by wasm components, the behavior of all read, write, cancel and drop operations is deterministic (modulo any nondeterministic execution that determines the ordering in which the operations are performed).